Yves242/ptm-for-tpcalma/homework/README.md

 ## Solutions

 Check your solutions or find reference answers in the solutions zip file available in the current directory: [solutions.zip](./solutions.zip).
 There is no absolute one true answer to this homework, since there can be many variations of solutions to this problem.
-And please, do not cheat, I trust in you!
 Have fun and good luck!